✔ No account fees or minimums ✔ Up to 4.20% APY

 How They Live Their Lives

 Money can be a tool for improving your quality of life, but what that life looks like can be very different if you’re rich vs. wealthy.
 A rich person might think nothing of dropping $10,000 on a shopping trip or last-minute travel.
-They live in the moment and don’t consider how spending that money today might affect them tomorrow.
+They tend to live in the moment and may not consider how spending that money today might affect them tomorrow.

 A wealthy person may still enjoy the finer things, but their approach might be more balanced.
 For example, billionaire Warren Buffett is one of the wealthiest people in the U.S., but he notably lived in a relatively modest home that he purchased in 1958 for over seven decades.
 Other wealthy millionaires and billionaires may similarly adopt a frugal mindset or focus on giving away large amounts of their wealth to good causes.